Stocks slide in US, Europe as virus worries dominate again

 But elsewhere in the world, the mood is much darker.
 There are about 17 times as many new infections outside China as in it, according to the World Health Organization.
 Widening outbreaks in South Korea, Italy and Iran are responsible for the majority of new infections.

+If the S&P 500 ends the day down at least 2%, it would be the fourth straight day the index has lurched that much in either direction, something that hasn't happened since 2011.

-Losses were widespread, and all but 15 of the 500 companies in the S&P 500 index are down.
-Financial stocks had the sharpest losses, and all 11 sectors in the S&P 500 were down at least 1.7%.
+Losses were widespread, and all 11 sectors that make up the S&P 500 index were down.
+Financial stocks had the sharpest losses, at 3.4%. .

 “The Western world is now following some of China’s playbook, closing schools and declaring a state of emergency for example, but there is a sense that this is too little, too late," said Chris Beauchamp, chief market analyst at IG.

-Travel-related companies continued to fall sharply on worries that frightened customers won't want to confine themselves in planes, boats or hotels with others.
-Royal Caribbean Cruises sank 12%, American Airlines Group lost 8.7% and MGM Resorts International fell 7.2%.
+Travel-related companies continued to fall sharply on worries that frightened customers won't want to confine themselves in planes or boats with others.
+Royal Caribbean Cruises sank 13.1%, Carnival fell 10.5% and American Airlines Group lost 8.1%.

+It's a sharp turnaround from earlier this year, when the stock market pushed to new highs on the hopes that the virus may remain contained in China and be just a short-term challenge.

+Now that a growing list of companies are warning about how the virus is hitting their sales and profits, investors are left with a lot of uncertainty about just how much economic growth and corporate profits will be affected.

 Asian stock markets started Thursday off higher, riding the wave of optimism and hope that sent the S&P 500 spurting up 4.2% on Wednesday.
 U.S. congressional leaders reached a deal on a bipartisan $8.3 billion spending bill to battle the coronavirus outbreak, and the Bank of Canada followed up on the Federal Reserve’s surprise cut to interest rates the day before with its own.